At Helvar, we are human-centric lighting experts.

 In any learning environment, concentration is key.

 It’s much easier for students (and teachers!) to stay alert and focused if they’re working in an environment which is ergonomically designed.
 For instance, by starting the day with brighter, cooler white light can energise a class and stimulate activity.
 However, by dimming to a warmer white light later in the afternoon, it’s possible to encourage more relaxed discussions and wind-down for the day.
-By creating fine-tuned circadian lighting profiles, it’s ultimately possible to influence the productivity and performance of students.
+By creating fine-tuned circadian lighting profiles through a human-centric lighting system, it’s ultimately possible to influence the productivity and performance of students.

 Lighting which supports you when you really need it.

-Circadian lighting is commonplace in healthcare spaces such as hospitals and care homes.
-Studies have shown that there is correlation between circadian lighting and an increase activity levels, as well as a reduction in recovery times resulting from dynamic lighting.
+Human-centric lighting is commonplace in healthcare spaces such as hospitals and care homes.
+Studies have shown that there is correlation between human-centric lighting and an increase activity levels, as well as a reduction in recovery times resulting from dynamic lighting.

 In dementia wards, human-centric lighting was shown to cause a 41% reduction in yelling, agitation and crying ⁷, whilst in general healthcare facilities, regulated colour temperature can promote stable sleeping patterns which in turn has a positive impact on length of stay – and colour temperature control can improve the visual working conditions for doctors and nurses.